Pamela González

-Cinthia Pamela González Medina (born 28 August 1995) is a Uruguayan professional footballer who plays as a midfielder for Liga F club Sevilla and the Uruguay women's national team.
+Cinthia Pamela González Medina (born 28 August 1995) is a Uruguayan professional footballer who plays as a central midfielder for Campeonato Nacional Feminino club Racing Power and the Uruguay national team.

 Club career

 González previously played in the Campeonato Uruguayo for Nacional Montevideo and Colón.

 International career

 González represented Uruguay in the 2014 and 2018 editions of the Copa América.